Atherosclerosis: miRNA

 MicroRNAs (miRNAs) have complementary sequences in the 3' UTR and 5' UTR of target mRNAs of protein-coding genes, and cause mRNA cleavage or repression of translational machinery.
 In diseased vascular vessels, miRNAs are dysregulated and highly expressed. miR-33 is found in cardiovascular diseases.
 It is involved in atherosclerotic initiation and progression including lipid metabolism, insulin signaling and glucose homeostatis, cell type progression and proliferation, and myeloid cell differentiation.
-It was found in rodents that the inhibition of miR-33 will raise HDL-C levels, and the expression of miR-33 is down-regulated in humans with atherosclerotic plaques.
+They found in rodents that the inhibition of miR-33 raises HDL-C levels, and miR-33 expression is down-regulated in humans with atherosclerotic plaques.

-miR-33a and miR-33b are located on intron 16 of human sterol regulatory element-binding protein 2 (SREBP2) gene on chromosome 22 and intron 17 of SREBP1 gene on chromosome 17. miR-33a/b regulates cholesterol/lipid homeostasis by binding in the 3'UTRs of genes involved in cholesterol transport, such as ATP binding cassette (ABC) transporters, and enhances or represses its expression.
+miR-33a and miR-33b are located on intron 16 of human sterol regulatory element-binding protein 2 (SREBP2) gene on chromosome 22 and intron 17 of SREBP1 gene on chromosome 17. miR-33a/b regulates cholesterol/lipid homeostasis by binding in the 3'UTRs of genes involved in cholesterol transport, such as ATP binding cassette (ABC) transporters, and enhances or represses their expression.
 Studies have shown that ABCA1 mediates cholesterol transport from peripheral tissues to Apolipoprotein-1.
 It is also important in the reverse cholesterol transport pathway, where cholesterol is delivered from peripheral tissue to the liver, where it can be excreted into bile or converted to bile acids before excretion.
 Therefore, ABCA1 prevents cholesterol accumulation in macrophages.
-By enhancing miR-33 function, the level of ABCA1 is decreased, leading to decreased cellular cholesterol efflux to apoA-1.
+By enhancing miR-33 function, ABCA1 levels decrease, leading to decreased cellular cholesterol efflux to apoA-1.
 On the other hand, by inhibiting miR-33 function, the level of ABCA1 is increased, which increases the cholesterol efflux to apoA-1.
 Suppression of miR-33 will lead to less cellular cholesterol and higher plasma HDL level through the regulation of ABCA1 expression.

 DNA damage

 Aging is the most important risk factor for cardiovascular problems.
 The causative basis by which aging mediates its impact, independently of other recognized risk factors, remains to be determined.
-Evidence has been reviewed for a key role of DNA damage in vascular aging.
+Evidence has been reviewed for the key role of DNA damage in vascular aging.

 8-oxoG, a common type of oxidative damage in DNA, is found to accumulate in plaque vascular smooth muscle cells, macrophages and endothelial cells, thus linking DNA damage to plaque formation.
 DNA strand breaks also increased in atherosclerotic plaques.
 Werner syndrome (WS) is a premature aging condition in humans.
-WS is caused by a genetic defect in a RecQ helicase that is employed in several repair processes that remove damages from DNA.
+WS is caused by a genetic defect in a RecQ helicase that is employed in several repair processes that remove damage from DNA.
 WS patients develop a considerable burden of atherosclerotic plaques in their coronary arteries and aorta: calcification of the aortic valve is also frequently observed.
 These findings link excessive unrepaired DNA damage to premature aging and early atherosclerotic plaque development (see DNA damage theory of aging).